Jacques de Flesselles: Career

 On 21 April 1789, de Flesselles became the last provost of the merchants of Paris, a post roughly equivalent to mayor.
-Three months later he faced a chaotic situation as widespread disturbances broke out and the withdrawal of royal troops left a vacuum of authority in central Paris.
+Three months later he faced a chaotic situation as widespread disturbances broke out and the withdrawal of the French Royal Army garrison left a vacuum of authority in central Paris.

 Outbreak of the Revolution

-On 13 July 1789, de Flesselles received demands for weapons to equip a citizens militia being organized to restore order.
+On 13 July 1789, de Flesselles received demands for weapons to equip a citizens' militia being organized to restore order.
 He was able to provide only three muskets from municipal stocks, and his suggestions of where other stores could be found proved misleading or mistaken.
 Immediately following the storming of the Bastille on 14 July, de Flesselles found himself accused of royalist sympathies by an infuriated throng surrounding the Paris City Hall.
-De Flesselles was shot dead by an unknown hand on the steps of the City Hall, while trying to justify his actions, and his body decapitated.
+De Flesselles was shot dead by an unknown shooter on the steps of the City Hall while trying to justify his actions, and his body was decapitated.
 De Flesselles was one of several representatives of the ancien régime killed that day.